akritiko/covid19gr/README_en.md

 - [27 in .CSV format](https://github.com/akritiko/covid19gr/tree/master/data/csv)
 - [27 in .JSON format](https://github.com/akritiko/covid19gr/tree/master/data/json)

+_**NOTES:**_

-_**NOTE:** The aforementioned datasets were created and are being maintained mainly by wither *** fellow citizens' initiatives *** who publish them under open data licenses and, of course, gratis free, or by organizations (research centres, private companies, etc.).
+- _The aforementioned datasets were created and are being maintained mainly by wither *** fellow citizens' initiatives *** who publish them under open data licenses and, of course, gratis free, or by organizations (research centres, private companies, etc.).
 Following you will find a detailed analysis of the data sources._
+- _Daily data (i.e. cases, deaths, etc.) correspond to the time of announcement by the Greek Government and not to the time of the events.
+For more information we urge you to check the details of the creator of the datasets (see below)._

 ### 1.2.
 Reports _( archived )_